Costle784/weather-app/README.md

-# weatherapp-nete
+# weather-app
-Welcome to the NETE Weather App!
+Welcome to the absolute consumate Weather App!
 Visit app at https://weatherapp-nete.firebaseapp.com

 ## Built With...